 “Yeah.
 After we were engaged it weighed on me.
 So about a month before the wedding, I sat her down and told her pretty much what I just told you.
 I didn’t try to justify it as a fling or anything.
 It was just something I enjoyed with a roommate.
 I told her, too, that I never had urgings for a man.
 She was surprised, to say the least.
 She knew I had some, um, ‘experience’ with sex, far more than she did.

 “By then I think she understood that when I found her I didn’t care about anyone else, male or female.
 It was like that, hard as it may be to believe all these years later.
 When I said, ‘only you, always only you,’ she simply said, ‘thanks for telling me’ and that was the last time we spoke of it.”

 “When I tell Mom, may I mention it?”

 He thought.
-“I’m an open book with your Mom.
-I think it would, in fact, be good if she knew that I told you.
+“I’m an open book with your mother.
+I think it would be good if she knew that I told you.
 So go ahead.
 Again, I love you.
 So does she.
 Are you telling your sister?”

 “I wasn’t sure.
 Given your reaction, though, I will.
 I didn’t like keeping this big a secret.”

 With that I left and went to my room, awaiting the return of Mom and Erin.
 I decided to hold off on reporting to Beth until I told Mom.